baichen318/arch-explorer/artifacts/README.md

 	+ SPEC CPU2017 with Simpoints checkpoints

     We do not require SPEC CPU2006 Simpoints checkpoints but require SPEC CPU2017 Simpoints checkpoints.
-    SPEC CPU2017 Simpoints checkpoints are created with an interval length equal to `10000000`, and warmup length equal to `1000000`.
+    SPEC CPU2017 Simpoints checkpoints are created with an interval length equal to `10000000`, and a warmup length equal to `1000000`.

 - Benchmark installations: the directory tree should satisfy the examples so that ArchExplorer can conduct DSE automatically.
 [Appendix](#appendix) only lists key files and directories.